This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.

-Follow up with your healthcare provider or hand specialist within 2 days:
+Follow up with your doctor or hand specialist within 2 days:

 Write down your questions so you remember to ask them during your visits.